-PDF Error - Heading Level Skipped.
+PDF Error - Heading Level Skipped

 PDF Accessibility | Fixing Skipped Heading Levels

-Last updated: August 2025
+Last updated: September 2025

 Issue: Heading Level skipped.
 Previous heading level is 0, current Heading Level is 2 (or higher).